Palming coins and confusing crowds

 13. The Click Pass

-The Click Pass is a subtle move that mimics the sound of a coin being placed into your other hand while actually retaining it in the original hand.
+The Click Pass is a subtle move that mimics the sound of a coin being placed into your other hand while retaining it in the original hand.

 14. The Tenkai Pennies